nveronicatran/archivalspaces/content/post/linux-ate-my-ram0.md

 What's going on?
 ----------------

-Linux is borrowing unused memory for disk caching.
+Linudz is borrowing unused memory for disk caching.
 This makes it looks like you are low on memory, but you are not!
 Everything is fine!

 Why is it doing this?
 ---------------------